pact-foundation/pact-js-core/README.md

 	host: <String>,     // Host on which to bind the server on, defaults to 'localhost'
 	log: <String>,      // File to log output on relative to current working directory, defaults to none
 	ssl: <Boolean>,     // Create a self-signed SSL cert to run the server over HTTPS , defaults to 'false'
-	sslcert: <String>,  // Use a custom self-signed SSL cert to run the server over HTTPS.
+	sslcert: <String>,  // Path to a custom self-signed SSL cert file, 'ssl' option must be set to true to use this option.
+Defaults to none
-	sslkey: <String>,   // Use a custom key and self-signed SSL cert to run the server over HTTPS.
+	sslkey: <String>,   // Path a custom key and self-signed SSL cert key file, 'ssl' option must be set to true to use this option.
+Defaults to none
 	cors: <Boolean>,    // Allow CORS OPTION requests to be accepted, defaults to 'false'
 	dir: <String>,      // Directory to write the pact contracts relative to the current working directory, defaults to none
 	spec: <Number>,     // The pact specification version to use when writing pact contracts, defaults to '1'